jaintj95/jaintj95/README.md

 (April 2020 - July 2020)

 - OpenMined's Research Programme involves collaboration between Research Engineers and Research Scientists for researching and publishing papers on Machine Learning under the umbrella of OpenMined.
+- I collaborated with a Research Scientist on a paper related to Federated Learning.
+The goal was to perform a distributed injection of adversarial samples during the training phase to successfully poison the final model aggregated at the central server.

 ## Machine Learning Mentor